CAST-Intelligence/elysium-usv/README.md

 This script:
 - Creates test data files with vessel IDs in different formats
 - Calculates MD5 checksums for each file
-- Starts the local FTP server with Docker
+- Starts the local FTP server with Docker (uses delfer/alpine-ftp-server)
 - Uploads test data to the FTP server using Python
 - The FTP worker will then:
   - Connect to the FTP server